taka-rl/flask_webapp/README.md

    OpenWeather API: https://openweathermap.org/api
    ExchangeRate API: https://www.exchangerate-api.com/

-3. Get an App password if you would like to use Email sender function in contact.html
+3. Get an App password on Google if you would like to use email sender function in contact.html
+   How to create App password → https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237?hl=ja

 4. Create .env file including the following variables:
    ```
-   SQLALCHEMY_DATABASE_URI=sqlite:///XXXXX.db  # Database
+   SQLALCHEMY_DATABASE_URI=sqlite:///posts.db  # Database
    SECRET_KEY=Type Your Secret Key  # Flask Secret Key
    WEATHER_API_KEY = 'Replace Your API Key set at 2'  # OpenWeather API
    ExchangeRate_API_KEY = 'Replace Your API Key set at 2'  # ExchangeRate API
    MYEMAIL = 'Your Email Address set at 3'
    EMAIL_PASSWORD = 'App Password set at 3'
    ```
+5. Run main.py
+6. Use one of the accounts written as below to Login
+- admin user:
+   email: admin@email.com
+   password: admin
+- non admin user:
+   email:test@email.com
+   password: test@email.com
+Note: You can register a new account but admin user is the admin as the id of User is 1 .

 ## Design